34Johnny69/website-3/README.md

 * Go to https://github.com/cucumber/website/tree/master/apps/dynamic/views/_posts.
 * Open a previous blog post for reference and for the format header (new tab)
-* On the toolbar, click the '+' button.
+* On the toolbar, click '+' button.
-* Name new file with hyphens and ending with .md
+* Name new file with hyphens and ending with ".md"
 * C&P previous post format header into new file
 * Adjust format according to new post
 * C&P blog post markdown
-* Change to preview to see live changes
+* Change to preview to see live changes.
 * Once ready, update description and commit.
-* Watch build status to check if it has been post
+* Watch build status to check if it has been post.

 ### Production